 - Two executors to distribute your assets and manage your affairs after your death

 Making a will costs about $300 to $1,200.

 Lasting Power of Attorney (LPA)

 The LPA is a legal document that allows those 21 and above to appoint one or more people to take action on their behalf if they lose the ability to make their own decisions.

 It’s quite easy to get an LPA.
 Just fill up a form and get a witness to certify it.
 Then, make an appointment to submit it to the Office of Public Guardian.
-You have till 31 August 2018 to apply for the LPA Form 1 for free.
-This means you only need to pay for the professionals (medical practitioners and lawyers) you engage to witness and certify the application.
+The LPA Form 1 costs $50 to $75 on top of the fees of the professionals (medical practitioners and lawyers) you engage to witness and certify the application.